EmilyBurak/aws-month-cost-datadog-lambda-tf/README.md

 - Add tags for both AWS and Datadog
 - Set up proper remote state
 - Add DD dashboarding to TF code
 - Make more modular the time window of the data polled, and/or frequency
+- Split off all the IAM in `main.tf` into its own module

 ## Resources

 - https://docs.datadoghq.com/serverless/installation/python/
 - https://spacelift.io/blog/terraform-aws-lambda